-“We’re using Nvidia graphics and we definitely want to associate with that,” he continued.
+“We’re using Nvidia graphics, and we want to associate with that,” he continued.

-For most part, the gaming PC space has been dominated by assembled computers simply because affordability and customisation is a concern that most gamers face.
+For the most part, the gaming PC space has been dominated by assembled computers simply because affordability and customization is a concern that most gamers face.

-This ensured that companies like Alienware with their high prices are largely irrelevant when it comes down to consumers putting down money on what to buy.
-It’s something GPU manufacturers like Nvidia are aware of and have tried to solve.
+This ensured that companies like Alienware, with their high prices, are largely irrelevant when it comes to consumers putting down money on what to buy.
+GPU manufacturers like Nvidia are aware of and have tried to solve it.

-Last year, it launched the Battlebox range – a sort of hardware guideline as to what your neighbourhood PC store should sell to you when you ask for a gaming PC, but that initiative seems to have died a premature death.
-It made us wonder what makes Lenovo’s approach any different Travel Knowledge.
+Last year, it launched the Battlebox range – a sort of hardware guideline as to what your neighborhood PC store should sell to you when you ask for a gaming PC, but that initiative seems to have died a premature death.
+It made us wonder what makes Lenovo’s approach different: Travel Knowledge.

-“The idea is not to sell 500 or a 1000 units, because it’s a fairly small segment,“ Somaiya explained.
-“The idea is to give this as a value proposition to set of buyers and then learn from that and deliver other experiences.”
+“The idea is not to sell 500 or 1000 units because it’s a fairly small segment,“ Somaiya explained.
+“The idea is to give this as a value proposition to a set of buyers and then learn from that and deliver other experiences.”

-Essentially this implies that the audience for Lenovo’s latest are guinea pigs or on the bleeding edge of portable PC gaming in the country depending how you look at it.
+This implies that the audience for Lenovo’s latest are guinea pigs or on the bleeding edge of portable PC gaming in the country, depending on how you look.

-“17-inch anyway is going to be a very small market.
-Not even 0.1 percent so it’s a drop in the ocean.
-But for those looking for a 17-inch option this is a serious offering,” he told us.
-“We’re not looking at big numbers for the 17-inch but 15-inch which is the standard screen size offering we will definitely be looking at bigger numbers.”
+“17-inch anyway is going to be a small market.
+Not even 0.1 percent, so it’s a drop in the ocean.
+But for those looking for a 17-inch option, this is a serious offering,” he told us.
+“We’re not looking at big numbers for the 17-inch but 15-inch, which is the standard screen size offering.
+We will be looking at bigger numbers.”

-Don’t expect availability via your local PC store or online sites like Amazon either.
-The Y700 is limited to Lenovo’s own online portal with the 15-inch variant being made available to other vendors when it hits.
+Don’t expect availability via your local PC store or online sites like Amazon; The Y700 is limited to Lenovo’s online portal, with the 15-inch variant being made available to other vendors when it hits.

-However, the most glaring concern are its specifications.
-For Rs.
-1,25,000 you’re getting a laptop that can play most games at high and not the highest or ultra quality settings possible.
+However, the most glaring concern is its specifications for Rs.
+1,25,000.
+You’re getting a laptop that can play most games at high and not the best or ultra-quality settings possible.